 5. Whole grains

-Some whole grains you can consume are organic oatmeal, organic millet, organic quinoa, organic brown rice, organic black rice and organic wild rice.
+Some whole grains you can consume are organic oatmeal, millet, quinoa, brown rice, black rice and wild rice.

 6. Beans and legumes

-These two are loaded with fibre, antioxidants, protein, B vitamins and other vitamins and minerals that your body needs while it follows your new eating pattern.
+Eating beans and legumes in your feeding schedule is an excellent strategy while on intermittent fasting.
+These two are loaded with fiber, antioxidants, protein, B vitamins and other vitamins and minerals that your body needs while it follows your new eating pattern.

 Examples of beans and legumes are black beans, chickpeas (garbanzo beans), green beans, lima beans, kidney beans and lentils.